LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 > looking for in the reverse lookup, use `Ctrl + c` to return to the prompt.
 {: .challenge}

+> ## Using the `echo` command
+> The `echo` command simply prints out a text you specify.
+Try it out: `echo "Library Carpentry is awesome!"`.
+> Interesting, isn't it?
+>
+> You can also specify a variable, for instance `NAME=` followed by your name.
+> Then type `echo "$NAME is a fantastic library carpentry student"`.
+What happens?
+>
+> You can combine both text and normal shell commands using `echo`, for example the
+> `pwd` command you have learned earlier today.
+You do this by enclosing a shell
+> command in `$(` and `)`, for instance `$(pwd)`.
+Now, try out the following:
+> `echo "Finally, it is nice and sunny on" $(date)`.
+> Note that the output of the `date` command is printed together with the text
+> you specified.
+You can try the same with some of the other commands you have learned so far.
+>
+> **Why do you think the echo command is actually quite important in the shell environment?**
+>
+> > ## Answer
+> > You may think there is not much value in such a basic command like `echo`.
+However, from the moment you
+> > start writing automated shell scripts, it becomes very useful.
+For instance, you often need
+> > to output text to the screen, such as the current status of a script.
+> >
+> > Moreover, you just used a shell variable for the first time, which can be used to temporarily store information,
+> > that you can reuse later on.
+It will give many opportunities from the moment you start writing automated scripts.
+> {: .solution}
+{: .challenge}

 Finally, onto deleting.
 We won't use it now, but if you do want to delete a file, for whatever reason, the command is `rm`, or remove.